O Yeah (End of Fashion song)

-"O Yeah" is the debut single of Australian pop rock band End of Fashion, taken from their self-titled debut album (2005).
-Released in Australia on 18 July 2005, it peaked at number 21 on the ARIA Singles Chart.
+"O Yeah" is a song by Australian pop rock band End of Fashion, taken from their self-titled debut album (2005).
+Released as the band's debut single on 18 July 2005, it peaked at number 21 on the Australian ARIA Singles Chart.
 It was also a top-20 hit in New Zealand, where it reached number 14 in September 2005.

 Music video

 The Ben Quinn directed music video won the ARIA Award for Best Video at the ARIA Music Awards of 2005.